Ha-Mundo/the-wild-oasis-website/README.md

 # The Wild Oasis - Hotel Reservation App

 Introducing Wild Oasis Reservations: A modern, user-friendly hotel booking website that enhances guest experience with seamless online reservations.
-Guests can explore detailed information about our cabins, make reservations, and manage their bookings.
+Guests can explore detailed information about the cabins, make reservations, and manage their bookings.
 The platform also supports Google account login for easy access to personal information and booking management.

 Crafted with cutting-edge technologies including Next.js 14, React Server Components (RSC), and modern React hooks like useFormStatus and useOptimistic.
 Our platform leverages Date-fns for date management, Supabase for a robust database solution, and the Context API for efficient global state management.
 We utilize revalidatePath for managing Next.js caches, and Auth.js for secure authentication.

 #### Key Features:

 <ul>
-<li>About Us: Comprehensive information about our hotel and services.</li>
+<li>About Us: Comprehensive information about the hotel and services.</li>
-<li>Cabin Exploration: Detailed views of our cabin offerings.</li>
+<li>Cabin Exploration: Detailed views of the cabin offerings.</li>
 <li>Online Reservations: Smooth and intuitive booking process.</li>
 <li>Google Authentication: Secure login with Google accounts.</li>
 <li>Personal Dashboard: Manage and update personal information and reservations.</li>